macSands/dissmapr/README.md

 <img src="man/figures/README-eff-rich-1.png" width="100%" />

-### Note: occurrence coordinates are only used for assigning then into grids; they are not needed beyond this step.
+***Note**: occurrence coordinates are only used for assigning then into grids; they are not needed beyond this step.*

 ------------------------------------------------------------------------

-## 6. Site by environment matrix
+### 8. Site by environment matrix

-### Stack environmental variables into raster using `get_enviro_data`
+#### Retrieve Environmental Data with `get_enviro_data`

+Use `get_enviro_data` to extract environmental variables for spatial points from either species observations or grid centroids.
+Data can be sourced from online repositories (e.g. *WorldClim*, *SoilGrids* via `geodata`) or local rasters.
+The function defines an area of interest with a buffer, extracts selected variables, and interpolates missing values using nearby non-NA points.
+Outputs include cropped rasters, spatial points (as an `sf` object), and a combined site-by-environment data frame (`site_env`) for downstream ecological analyses.
+Future support will extend to *CHELSA* (`climenv`), *Google Earth Engine* (`rgee`), and `mapme.biodiversity` for expanded environmental and biodiversity data access.

 ``` r
 enviro_list = get_enviro_data(